Components

 Title

 The title appears in the top left corner of the modal window.
 A title isn't required, but is strongly recommended for most typical applications of Modal.
+When using title prop, aria-label becomes optional.

 Actions